PAIDiPaidThis.com

 How to pay less

-• Confirm whether the price includes the top-up session, because a cheap initial figure without it is not the real cost.
+• Confirm in writing whether the quoted price includes the top-up session.
+A cheap initial figure that leaves it out is not the real cost of the treatment.

-• Ask what an annual colour boost costs, so you can budget the ongoing spend rather than just the first visit.
+• Ask what an annual colour boost costs before you book, so you're budgeting the ongoing spend rather than just the first visit.

-• Look at the artist's healed-result portfolio, not just fresh photos, since a skilled artist saves you correction costs.
+• Look at the artist's healed-result portfolio, taken weeks after treatment, not just fresh photos taken minutes after the needle stops.
+A skilled artist here saves you correction costs later.

-• Check the studio is licensed for cosmetic tattooing and follows proper hygiene before booking.
+• Check the studio is licensed for cosmetic tattooing and can show you its hygiene practices before you hand over a deposit.

-• Do not book on a same-day discount push, and take time to compare portfolios first.
+• Do not book on a same-day discount push.
+Take the time to compare a few portfolios and ask each studio the same questions about what's included.

 Common questions